nlholm/docker-demo-documentation/docker-demo-documentation.md

 1. Worker processes are set to one, meaning Nginx uses a single operating system process to handle all incoming connections.
 2. Upstream acts as load balancer.
 Default is round robin, so it will pick one server at a time to send the request to.
 3. Location acts as reverse proxy.
 It will get the request from the client and forward it to our servers.
-4. Nginx listens in port 80 and serves the localhost address.
+4. Nginx listens on port 80 and serves the localhost address.

 ## Testing